Yendang1206/Yendang1206/README.md

 # 💫About Me :
 Hi there 👋, I’m Yen Dang

-🔭 I’m a motivated and proactive learner.

 🌱 I’m currently studying IT with the major of Embedded Systems at Vaasa University of Applied Sciences.

+🔭 I’m a motivated and proactive learner, who is seeking a work student opportunity with a focus on Embedded Systems fields.

 ## 🌐Socials
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/https://www.linkedin.com/in/yen-dang-9b398821b/)